Hannessa/webmud/README.md

 ## Installation

 1. Install [Node.js](https://nodejs.org/en/).
-1. Download or clone the repository into a local folder and go into that folder.
+1. Download or clone the WebMUD project into a local folder and go into that folder.
 2. Type `npm install` in the terminal to install all required packages.
 3. Type `npm start` to start the web server.

 Point your browser to `http://localhost:3000` to connect to your MUD.

-Once connected to the MUD, you can create an account and character and log into the game world.
+Once connected, you can create an account and character and log into the game world.
 You can then type "help" to see a list of all available commands to interact with the world.

 ## Bundles